XO (song): Cover versions

 The song was covered for the first time by the American band Haim on February 24, 2014 during a Live Lounge at BBC Radio 1.
 Their cover version featured vocals by Este Haim and was musically similar to the original version complete with a slow beat, synthesizer flourishes, guitar rift, drum-kick and callback harmonies during the song's chorus.
-The rendition was noted for containing elements of vintage soft rock and its stripped-down sound was praised highlighting the melody and lyricism of the original "with sincerety" as stated by Whitney Phanuef from HitFix.
+The rendition was noted for containing elements of vintage soft rock and its stripped-down sound was praised highlighting the melody and lyricism of the original "with sincerity" as stated by Whitney Phanuef from HitFix.
 Billboard writer Jason Lipshutz described their rendition as a "highly unique presentation".
 Time magazine's Melisa Locker described the cover as "stellar" and "unsurprisingly awesome".
 Stereogum's Chris DeVille hailed it as a "reverent take" noting that the band managed to "capture the grandeur" of the original by using less musical layers.
 Slates Aisha Harris commented that the vocals featured in the cover were not "quite so flawless" as in the original version but praised their version for being pleasant to listen to.
 Later, the song was added to the band's set list as part of the encore during their tour in 2014.
 They also performed it at the 2014 Glastonbury Festival with a writer from The Daily Telegraph describing their cover as "reflective".

 On April 8, 2014, remix versions of "XO" and "Blow" by French musician Monsieur Adi premiered on Outs official website along Beyoncé's appearance on the cover of the magazine.
 The remix for "XO" was influenced by electro house music and it was noted for being transformed as a "club-friendly power pop ballad" by the editors of the magazine.
 Complex magazine writer Lauren Nostro described the version as "fantastic".

 On July 1, 2016, Anna Elizabeth Laube released a folk version as a single.
 It was then released as a part of her album, Tree, on September 9, 2016.
 No Depression writer Alan Harrison described the track as being "...worthy of Joni Mitchell circa Blue."